uc-cdis/data-portal/docs/anchored_filters.md

 - `"field"` is the name of the field to use as anchor.
 It must be a common attribute to all nested field filters to be used as anchored filters.
 Additionally, the anchor must be an _option_ (as opposed to _range_) type filter
 - `"options"` is an array of values for the anchor field to be used for anchored filters.
 - `"tabs"` is an array of tab titles where the tabs will contain nested field filters to be used as anchored filters.
+- `"tooltip"` is the text to display on hover in a tooltip element.
+This is optional.

 ## UI